green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 By copying the `wordpress.conf` to the apache vhost directory we let webserver know
 to deliver the website on port `9875` for host `green-coding-wordpress-apache-data-container`

+{{< callout context="note" icon="outline/info-circle" >}}
-{{< alert icon="💡" text="As you can see we are letting the container expose port 9875.
-This is usually very helpful for debugging to let internal/testing containers be run at ports greater 1024" />}}
+As you can see we are letting the container expose port 9875.
+This is usually very helpful for debugging to let internal/testing containers be run at ports greater 1024
+{{< /callout >}}

 We will also dump the filesystem of our existing Wordpress app,
 so we can ingest it into the container: